18F/handbook/_pages/getting-started/classes/benefits.md

 Public Service Loan Forgiveness (PSLF) is a government program that offers forgiveness of federal student loans under certain conditions.
 Further information on the program and whether you qualify for PSLF can be found on [the PSLF webpage](https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service).

+**_Please Note:_** The Department of Education recommends that you submit the PSLF form annually or when you change employers.
+It will make it much easier once you are ready to apply for forgiveness after 10 years of employment in public service!
+If you do not submit the PSLF form with your employment certification annually, then at the time you apply for forgiveness, you will be required to submit employment certification for each employer you worked for while making the required 120 qualifying monthly payments.

 As a GSA employee, you are eligible for PSLF (assuming you satisfy the other conditions).

 To fill out your PSLF application and obtain employer verification:

 1. Download the application PDF from the [PSLF application page](https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service/public-service-loan-forgiveness-application)
-1. Fill out your Section 1 of the application with your personal information.
+2. Fill out your Section 1 of the application with your personal information.
-1. Check the appropriate box in Section 2 depending on whether you think you currently qualify for PSLF or not.
+3. Check the appropriate box in Section 2 depending on whether you think you currently qualify for PSLF or not.
-1. Add your signature to the bottom of page 1. **IMPORTANT:** You can sign the document in pen/ink or using a digital signature.
+4. Add your signature to the bottom of page 1. **IMPORTANT:** You can sign the document in pen/ink or using a digital signature.
 But if you use a digital signature, **it must be hand-drawn**.
 Adobe Reader provides the ability [to sign documents with hand-drawn signatures](https://helpx.adobe.com/reader/using/sign-pdfs.html).
-1. Enter the following information in Section 3:
+5. Enter the following information in Section 3:

    - **Employer Name:** General Services Administration
    - **Federal Employer Identification Number (FEIN):** 44-0553234
    - **Employer Address:** 1800 F St. NW, Washington, D.C.
 20405